moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## ANNOUNCE {#message-announce}

-The publisher sends the ANNOUNCE control message to advertise where the receiver can route SUBSCRIBE_REQUESTs for tracks within the announced Track Namespace.
+The publisher sends the ANNOUNCE control message to advertise where the receiver can route SUBSCRIBEs for tracks within the announced Track Namespace.
 The receiver verifies the publisher is authorized to publish tracks under this namespace.